Marlamin/wow.tools.local/README.md

 ## DB2 diffs
 DB2 diffs are available between DB2s that are either extracted on disk (see step 4 of configuration) or from the currently loaded build.
 Extracting DB2s for the current build to the directory mentioned in step 4 is available through a button on the builds page, which will also tell you if DB2s for a certain build are missing.
 Make sure to do this if you want to be able to diff DB2s with this build in the future.

+## Hotfixes
+Hotfixes are loaded from DBCache files that exist in the WoW directory (for all products) or manually placed `*.bin` files in the `caches` directory in the wow.tools.local directory.
+Hotfix diffs are available on the Hotfixes page but keep in mind the "First detected" column will only be updated upon requesting that page.

 ## External dependencies
 ### Definitions
 wow.tools.local relies on updated database definitions from the [WoWDBDefs](https://github.com/wowdev/WoWDBDefs) repo.
 While definitions are included in releases, these are likely to go out of date quickly leading to errors such as "No definition found for this file" while attempting to load DB2s with recently changed structures.
 Updating definitions can be done by pressing the "Update WoWDBDefs" button on the DBC browsing page.
 If you instead want to do this manually, go [here](https://github.com/wowdev/WoWDBDefs) and download the ZIP by click Code -> Download ZIP, then overwrite the `WoWDBDefs/definitions` folder with the `definitions` folder from the ZIP.